 Not only that, but this cymbal will give you a tone of brightness with a perfect amount of complex yet warm wash.

 With so many features, which is not surprising for Paiste cymbals, this one belongs to very complex sound cymbals.

 What’s in the Package:

 When purchasing these sets of cymbals, you will get a full package.

 Everything you need is in this setup.

-Starting with a pair of K Sweet Hi-Hats that are built with a thin top and extra heavy bottom.
+Starting with a pair of K Sweet Hi-Hats built with a thin top and extra heavy bottom.
 The sound you will get is very clean, with a great wash.

-When it comes to crashes in this set box, there are 17″ Crash and another 19″ Crash that is extra thin with unlathed bells.
+When it comes to crashes in this set box, there are 17″ Crash and another 19″ Crash extra thin with unlathed bells.

-These crashes are a little bit darker and will deliver a lower-pitch sound when drumming.
+These crashes are darker and will deliver a lower-pitch sound when drumming.

 21″ K Sweet Ride is medium-sized, with the right thinness for nice crashing